jacqueschen1/multi_instrumental_transcription/README.md

 ```

 We trained on the MusicNet dataset for the multi-instrumental model and on the MAESTRO  datset for the piano model.

+Some additional code for self-attention blocks was adapted from https://github.com/sahajgarg/image_transformer